-This "How-To" guide is for installing MythTV on the latest release of Fedora.
+This "How-To" guide is for installing MythTV on Fedora 21.

-This wiki entry will detail the installation of a combined frontend and backend in Fedora 20.
-Ensure you have met the hardware requirements set out by MythTV.
+This wiki entry will detail the installation of a combined frontend and backend in Fedora 21.
+Ensure you have met the hardware requirements.

 Fedora provides updates for a release until two releases after that.
-At the time of this writing, the current release is Fedora 20, which means support for Fedora 18 was discontinued a month after Fedora 20 was released.
+At the time of this writing, the current release is Fedora 21, which means support for Fedora 21 - 2 becomes discontinued a month after Fedora 21 is released.
 Thus, it makes sense to update to the latest release at least every other version, if not every version.

 You are welcome as a MythTV user and general wiki participant, to add to, and modify this document that will help the community the best way possible.

-The latest version of Fedora can be downloaded from the Fedora Download Page.
-Note that the Desktop edition has the default GNOME Desktop available whereas the DVD install has alternative desktop environments available.
+Note that the Workstation edition has the default GNOME Desktop available whereas the DVD install has alternative desktop environments available.
 For the remainder of this installation guide, the default desktop environment GNOME will be used to avoid confusion.
 Other desktop environments should be similar.

-The official Fedora 20 installation guide is an excellent place to start when installing Fedora.
+The official Fedora 21 installation guide is an excellent place to start when installing Fedora.
 There are a few modifications on the procedure given in the official documentation; user creation and filesystem partitions.
-The notes in this wiki will detail an installation from the Live Desktop Media.
+The notes in this wiki will detail an installation from the Live Desktop Media - Workstation.
 It should be noted that additional desktop environments are also available if the GNOME 3 desktop is not suitable.
 Some alternatives are listed in the Fedora spins page and installation is detailed here.
 Desktop environments other than GNOME 3 are outside of the scope of this wiki for brevity.

 During installation you should adjust the date and time of the machine to the current date and time.
 To do this ensure the Network Time slider is set to on under the Localization options.
 Making sure the system is running to the correct time is important for timely scheduling of recordings.